-- Fennel is another expectorant which helps clear lodged phlegm from your body.
+- Fennel is another expectorant that helps clear lodged phlegm from your body.
 Great for coughs and blocked noses.

 - Tumeric has anti-viral and anti-bacterial qualities, may help to reduce inflammation, and is great for giving your immune system a boost.

-- Butter mellows the heat sensation from the chili and ginger, provides fat as a carrier to increase the bio-availability of the tumeric, and is a great source of Vitamin A and Vitamin D3 which has been shown in some studies to reduce the length of colds by an average of 1 day.
+- Butter mellows the heat sensation from the chili and ginger, provides fat as a carrier to increase the bio-availability of the Tumeric, and is a great source of Vitamin A and Vitamin D3 which have been shown in some studies to reduce the length of colds by an average of 1 day.